Form 3903: Moving Expenses Definition & Overview

 Taxpayers can deduct moving expenses related to a new job by using Form 3903, a tax form created by the Internal Revenue Service (IRS).

-Active-duty members of the U.S. Armed Forces may still deduct moving costs.
-This is even if they were incurred in response to a military order mandating a permanent change of station.
+For tax years 2018-2025, only active-duty members of the U.S. Armed Forces may still deduct moving costs if they were incurred in response to a military order mandating a permanent change of station.

 FAQS on Form 3903

-Only US military personnel who are currently on active duty are eligible to use Form 3903 and have an active military status.
+Only US military personnel who are currently on active duty and have an active military status are eligible to use Form 3903.
 Armed forces personnel who take advantage of the deductions are not subject to any qualifying time or distance requirements.

 Many people can no longer deduct relocation expenditures from their federal taxes as a result of President Trump’s 2017 Tax Cuts and Jobs Act (TCJA), which eliminated this deduction.